-I’d read several threads on mamma forums talking about these dolls, and though I was familiar with them before the baby arrived, I’d heard enough good things that I felt she’d be an excellent gift for my little one.
+She was a gift from my mother-in-law by my request.
+I’d researched and read several threads on mamma forums talking about these dolls.
+Though I was familiar with Baby Stella before my baby arrived, I’d heard enough good things that I felt she’d be an excellent gift for my little one.

 - Teachable Anatomy!
 From embroidered facial features to detailed fingers and toes.

 - Soft materials include a firm polyfill and warm, chenille-like skin.

 - Inclusive!
 There are several different dolls with different skin tones and hair colors.
 Stella can be just like your baby, or like one of your baby’s friends!

 - Loads of accessories available!
 Clothing, Stella-sized baby furniture, and everything in between.

 I want to talk a little about the amount of detail that this doll has.
 I mentioned above that Baby Stella has embroidered facial features and detailed fingers and toes.

 To add to that, she also has little dimples on her arms and legs, and right above her bum, just like a chubby baby.
 Her legs also are slightly bent with knees turned outward, also like a baby.
 There is much more detail designed into this doll than I would have expected for a plush doll – right down to her cute little belly button.

 She’s quite firm as well.
 She’s not so firm that it’s off-putting, but she’s not super-squishy.
 Stella falls somewhere in between, where you would imagine perfectly-huggable would lie.

 How Does Baby Stella Hold Up Over Time?